-Capital Assets - Capital assets are reported in the government-wide column in the Statement of Net Position.
-Public domain ("infrastructure") capital assets, including water, wastewater and drainage facilities, are capitalized.
+Capital Assets - Capital assets, which include Administrative Facilities and Equipment, Common and Recreation Areas, Water Production/Distribution System, Wastewater Collection System, Water Quality Ponds and Organizational Costs are reported in the government-wide column in the Statement of Net Position.
+Public domain ("infrastructure") capital assets including water, wastewater and drainage systems, are capitalized.
 Items purchased or acquired are reported at historical cost or estimated historical cost.
-Contributed fixed assets are recorded as capital assets at their estimated acquisition value at the time received.
-Interest incurred during construction of capital assets is not capitalized.
+Contributed fixed assets are recorded as capital assets at estimated acquisition value at the time received.
+Interest incurred during construction of capital facilities is not capitalized.